MaximSaka/meta-weston-rdp/README.md

     freerdp \
 "
 ```
-2) Copy the provided "meta-weston-rdp" folder to the sources directory
+2) Copy or clone the "meta-weston-rdp" repo folder to the sources directory

 3) Run the bitbake command to add the "meta-weston-rdp" layer
 ```